aws-samples/amazon-sagemaker-administration-workshop/content/02-lab-02/lab-02.md

 ![](../../static/design/data-protection-abac.drawio.svg)

-💡 Experimentation idea:
+💡 **Assignment 02-01**:
 Implement tag-based data access control following the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/).

 ### Control access to SageMaker resources by using tags

-💡 Experimentation idea:
+💡 **Assignment 02-02**:
-Implement tag-based access control following the [example](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html#access-tag-policy) in the Developer Guide.
+Implement tag-based access control to SageMaker resources following the [example](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_id-based-policy-examples.html#access-tag-policy) in the Developer Guide.

 ## Step 3: implement data perimeter
 In this step you're going to implement a data perimeter for an S3 bucket.
 You're going to allow access to a designated bucket via a designated S3 VPC endpoint: